Estimate your Child Care & Dependent Care Tax Credit with our free worksheet and guide

 Enter the smaller of: allowed expenses (Step C) or earned-income limit$ ________

-Use the AGI table below to find your percentage, then multiply by the Step D amount to estimate your credit.
+Use the AGI table below to find your credit percentage, then multiply that percentage by the Step D amount to estimate your credit.

 Your AGI$ ________